 MOOS @ Buckeye

-Launched in January 2015, the MOOS program has operated in Cleveland's Buckeye neighborhood for over two years.
-Our first project site was Britt Oval, an open space owned by Cleveland Neighborhood Progress, located across the street from St. Luke's Pointe.
-Once a vacant hospital building, St. Luke's Pointe is now home to numerous community organizations and a 72-apartment senior housing facility.
+The MOOS program started in Cleveland’s Buckeye neighborhood in January 2015 at our first project site on Britt Oval, an open space across the street from St. Luke's Pointe.
+Once a vacant hospital building, St. Luke's Pointe is now home to numerous community organizations, a 72-apartment senior housing facility, and an inter-generational playscape.
+The students have lots of opportunities to see how diverse user groups at this active and multi-generational site respond to their designs for both temporary and permanent projects, making it a great home base for the Buckeye MOOS crew.

 Project partners in Buckeye include: